EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 **From UCI machine learning repository:**

-This repository contains 353 data sets under the category "classification" and 98 under the category "regression", which are useful for tasks such as classification, regression, and clustering.
+This repository contains 353 data sets under the category "classification" and 98 under the category "regression".

 **From KEEL data repository:**